mattstermiller/koffee/README.md

     - Press `sn` to sort by name, ascending then descending.
     - Press `sm` to sort by modified date, descending then ascending.
     - Press `ss` to sort by size, ascending then descending.
+- **Path Box Suggestions** will appear when typing in the path box.
+    - When no slashes are in the path box, folders that you have visited before are searched.
+Folders starting with the first search term are shown first, then other matches sorted by most recently visited.
+    - When a path is in the path box, everything after the last slash is used to search the folder before the last slash.
+For example, typing "C:\Windows\sy 32" would suggest "C:\Windows\System32".
+    - When suggestions are shown, use the up and down arrow keys to select a suggestion.
+When there is only one suggestion, it is selected automatically.
+    - Press `Tab` to fill in the path box with the selected suggestion and continue typing, or press `Enter` to open the selected suggestion.

 #### File & Folder Manipulation
 - **Create File or Folder**: Press `o` to create a file or `O` to create a folder.
 Type in the name of the new item and press `Enter`.